Our Board Members

 Marshall Parke

 For the past 22 years, Fernando has had the pleasure of calling Jackson Hole “Mi Casa.”
-Originally from Mexico City, Mexico, he Immigrated after earning his C.P.A. degree and specialty in Corporate Finance from the Technological University of Mexico.
+He earned his C.P.A. degree and specialty in Corporate Finance from the Technological University of Mexico.
 He has over 20 years of experience in the Hospitality Industry, showing him how important it is to support our local community.
 He has enjoyed involvement in the valley by joining different causes and organizations, from serving as Translator for the School District to the TCSD Collaborative Community Committee and the Lodging Tax PAC in the past.
 Fernando currently serves as a board member in the JH Chamber of Commerce, Teton Literacy Center, and Immigration Hope organizations.

 He is the Finance Director for Rendezvous Mountain Rentals and his passion for numbers comes from a love for baseball.
 When not in his office, he enjoys playing baseball, tennis, cycling, and rooting in the stands for his kids at their games and tournaments.
 Fernando married his college sweetheart Claudia in 2005, and together they have raised Tawnya and Fernando Jr.